Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 * Edge: it was working very slow, but the site looked the same as in Chrome.
 The links and buttons work.

 ### Screenshots
-A [pdf](https://github.com/MoeskerDev/ms_project2_vienna/tree/master/docs//screenshots/screenshots_ms2_total.pdf) is added in the project itself with several screenshots of the desktop, Ipad and mobile Iphone 6/7/8 sizes.
+A pdf file is added in the project itself with [several screenshots](https://github.com/MoeskerDev/ms_project2_vienna/tree/master/docs//screenshots/screenshots_ms2_total.pdf) of the desktop, Ipad and mobile Iphone 6/7/8 sizes.

 ### Test cases
 1. As a user I want to get a quick initial idea, feeling about the city when scrolling the site so that I can decide if I want to know more or not.